rongbin666/glitter-sdk-py/docs/examples.rst

 Check Existence of Document
 -----------------------------------
-Query by primary key of the document, for example:digit_object_id.
+Query by primary key of the document.

 .. code-block:: python